 The CVS is managed by the Australian Confederation of Motor Clubs NSW Ltd through a Memorandum of Understanding, signed by the ACMC with the Roads and Maritime Services (RMS).
 The Rover Owners Club is affiliated with the Council of Motor Clubs (CMC), and the CMC is affiliated with the ACMC.
 Through these linking affiliations, ROC members have access to the CVS for any modified vehicles.
-The ACMC charges a fee of $30 per vehicle per year to access the CVS.
-This fee will be used by the ACMC to cover the administrative costs of managing the scheme for users.
+The CMC is now an approved organisation to process CVS applications and renewals for CMC affiliated clubs like the ROC, and charges a fee of $25 per vehicle per year to access the CVS.
+This fee will be used by the CMC to cover administrative costs of managing the scheme for users.

 Vehicles must be 30 years old, owners must hold a NSW license, be resident in NSW, and the vehicle needs to be garaged in NSW.
 Vehicles on the CVS may be used for club activities, and have access to the 60 day log book, for an additional 60 days of personal use per year.

 The clubs HVS rules apply equally to CVS users – please read them and understand your obligations.
 Fines and points penalties apply for non compliance with the RMS log book scheme.